KauzClay/docs-tap/cartographer-conventions/reference/pod-intent.hbs.md

 `PodIntent` applies conventions to a workload.
 A `PodIntent` is created, or updated, when a workload is run by using a Tanzu Application Platform supply chain.

-The `.spec.template`'s `PodTemplateSpec` is enriched by the conventions and exposed as the `.status.template`s `PodTemplateSpec`.
+The `.spec.template` `PodTemplateSpec` is enriched by the conventions and exposed as the `.status.template` `PodTemplateSpec`.
 A log of which sources and conventions are applied is captured with the `conventions.carto.run/applied-conventions` annotation on the `PodTemplateSpec`.

+For example:

 ```yaml
 apiVersion: conventions.carto.run/v1alpha1